Blue Mountains, Jamaica [2024]: Everything You Need to Know

 2. Jamaica Conservation and Development Trust (JCDT) Office: If you prefer to pay in advance, you can pay the fees at the JCDT office in Kingston, which manages the Blue and John Crow Mountains National Park.

-Some guesthouses and tour companies may also include the fees in their packages, especially if you’re booking a tour through them.
+Some tour operators may also include the fees in their packages, especially if you’re booking a tour through them.

 Blue Mountains, Jamaica: Facts